Wall St. edges higher after Fed holds steady on rates

 About 6.9 billion shares changed hands in U.S. exchanges, above the nearly 6.2 billion daily average over the last 20 sessions.

-Additional reporting by Chuck Mikolajczak in New York, Lindsay Dunsmuir and Howard Schneider in Washington, Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski
+Additional reporting by Caroline Valetkevitch and Chuck Mikolajczak in New York, Lindsay Dunsmuir and Howard Schneider in Washington, Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Cynthia Osterman